 If your existing content is in a different format, such as PDF files, Word documents, or printed manuals, you must decide if you want to keep the content as-is, or if you want to convert it to a format that can be accessed from inside Business Central.
-There are third party tools available that can help you migrate to other formats, depending on the the current format and the target format.
+There are third-party tools available that can help you migrate to other formats, depending on the current format and the target format.

 If you are migrating your solution from Dynamics GP, you might have content in PDF files.
 In that case, you can choose to convert the content to MarkDown as described in the Moving to MarkDown section, and then publish to a new online library on your current website, for example.

 Migrating from Dynamics NAV

 If you are migrating your solution from Microsoft Dynamics NAV 2013 R2 or later versions of Dynamics NAV, then you most likely have been using the Dynamics NAV Help Server, and your Help content is in HTML format.
 That means that you can reuse your existing content as-is, or you can use publicly available third-party solutions to convert some or all of your HTML files to MarkDown, if you want to follow similar processes to the ones the Microsoft team follows.
 For more information, see the Moving to MarkDown section.